njpanderson/myo-webpage/docs/tutorials/droplets.md

 # Droplets

 Droplets are individual components defined in a JSON format which, when dropped onto the template, form snippets of code.
-They are represented as buttons on the lower pallet which can be dragged into drop zones on the template.
+They are represented as buttons on the lower palette which can be dragged into drop zones on the template.

 Droplets can be placed anywhere within your template, which is injected into the `view` container on the view page.